-Re: Hearing on Super IRA-Bill S. 612 (Statements for hearing record) Date of Hearing: July 31, 1991
+Re: Hearing on Super IRA-Bill S. 612 (Statements for hearing record) Date of Hearing: July 31, 1991 able retirement program is what is needed

 Dear Mr. Hosier: I hope the comments in this letter will be used to encourage Congress to pass the Super IRA Bill S. 612.